UltipaDocs

 Datetime Value Functions

-A datetime value function returns a temporal instant value.
+A datetime value function creates a temporal instant or duration value.
+Refer to Values and Types for date and time string formats.

 date()